FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-12.md

 This is because the load differences are negligible (and frequently undocumented) in practice.

-{::comment}

-    MB69: Inappropriate use of normative language

-    VP: Maybe disagree?
-          Reformulate other parts to stress test report is subject to requirements.

-    MK: Edited.

-{:/comment}

 &nbsp;
 : The Controller MAY select Trial Load and Trial Duration values in a way that would not be possible to achieve using any integer number of data frames.

-{::comment}

-    VP: DONE: Use normative MAY somewhere.

-{:/comment}

 &nbsp;
 : If a particular Trial Load value is not tied to a single Trial,